eroc123/obsidian-notes/Computer Science/Excalidraw/Linked List Stage 2.md

 NULL ^mb50794x

-is the pointer which points to the index of the next node (1 in this case) ^KajzcmO8

 -1 means that it points to NULL ^B4ROzhi0

 startPointer ^vcHItBQH

-value of heapPointer is 0
+value of heapPointer is 1
-since it points to node 0 ^d9zePTY0
+since it points to node 1 ^d9zePTY0

 value of startPointer is 0 as it now points to node 0
 - node 0 taken from the front of the empty linked list. ^VaiLZjSV